-Frank Cottle [00:25:07] And if every dollar that you save, that you turn into a bottom line, has a multiple valuation based on the type of company you have.
-So if you can create EBITA in your company sector, let’s say you’re in a certain business in that sector in general, has an Ebola of a 20 percent margin, but you have a twenty five percent margin.
-You’re able to multiple we’ll go from, let’s say, five to six.
-And everybody want to invest in your company.
-And then ultimately with the arbitrage, the value in your company to buy other companies that aren’t doing what you’re doing and convert them to your business model and grow very rapidly.
+Frank Cottle [00:25:07] And every dollar that you save, that you turn into a bottom line, has a multiple valuation based on the type of company you have.
+So if you can create EBITDA in your company sector, let’s say you’re in a certain business and that sector in general, has an EBITDA of a 20 percent margin, but you have a twenty five percent margin.
+Your EBITDA multiple will go from, let’s say, five to six.
+And everybody will want to invest in your company.
+And then ultimately with the arbitrage, the value in your company, to buy other companies that aren’t doing what you’re doing and convert them to your business model and grow very rapidly.
 And that’s how it happens.
 We see it all the time.

-Laine Schmidt [00:25:55] Lot, lots of thought-provoking things there, Frank.
+Laine Schmidt [00:25:55] Lots of thought-provoking things there, Frank.
 All right, you, Frank, have been building and selling and investing in businesses for many years now.
 You’ve had a lot of success for yourself.
 What piece of business advice did you not take that you should have?

-Frank Cottle [00:26:15] Then say it was true, it was business advice, as it turns out.
-But it was personal advice, actually.
-I would make the selection of a partner.
+Frank Cottle [00:26:15] Can’t say it was… it was business advice, as it turns out, but it was personal advice, actually.
+It was the selection of a partner.
 I selected a very shrewd, very capable, very intelligent and experienced partner to go into an enterprise many years ago when I was much younger and my wife said, don’t do it.
 And I said, no, no, no, here’s all the reasons why.
 And I know the business better than you do.
-And she said, I know I could do it, but this guy is in a good part.
+And she said, I know you do, but this guy isn’t going to be a good partner.
 We talked about it and we talked about it.
 And she was so right.
-Good businessmen.
-Good, good at this.
-But a terrible life experience and a very sad ending to the partnership because he ended up losing money from the firm.
-So did the instinct and the importance when you choose a partner.
-I don’t want to say it’s more important than getting married, but you will spend six, eight, 10 hours a day with those people.
-And oftentimes more times than you are able to spend at home in your work life balance when you have a startup company.
+Good businessman, good at this… but a terrible life experience and a very sad ending to the partnership because he ended up embezzling money from the firm.
+So the instinct and the importance when you choose a partner, I don’t want to say it’s more important than getting married, but you will spend six, eight, 10 hours a day with those people.
+And oftentimes more time than you are able to spend at home in your work life balance when you have a startup company.
 So choose your partners and choose your structure very carefully.

 Laine Schmidt [00:27:35] What should people look for in a partner?

-Frank Cottle [00:27:39] Same thing they look for in life mate.
+Frank Cottle [00:27:39] Same thing they look for in a life mate.
 Honesty, integrity, ability to be flexible and understand two sides of every picture.
-Some of that you can not just like, but respect, not just for their business skills, but further they’re who they are as a person as well.
+Some of that you can not just like, but respect, not just for their business skills, but for who they are as a person as well.

-Frank Cottle [00:28:11] Capacity to grow at a lower cost grow more rapidly.
-It’s not in business, it’s not the big, the big, the small, it’s too fast to be slow.
+Frank Cottle [00:28:11] Capacity to grow at a lower cost, and grow more rapidly.
+In business, it’s not the big that beat the small, it’s the fast that beat the slow.
 So I would say the biggest advantage of creating a virtual office structure is speed, the capacity to accelerate growth quickly, and the capacity in a bad market to retract quickly so that you aren’t stuck with long term liabilities in that market.